 A team of experienced editors was chosen - Barbara Ludman, Shaun de Waal, Phillip de Wet, copy editor Pat Tucker and proofreader Maureen Brady - as well as the two of us spearheading the project with the team at ACMS.
 Pulling it all together in the end were the still and video photographers who collaborated with the writers so the visual impact could be as strong as the text.
-Our internal $M\mathfrak{S}G$ team, including Madelene Cronjé, David Harrison, Oupa Nkosi, Delwyn Verasamy, Lauren Clifford-Holmes and Demelza Bush, together with Nick Kozak in Kibera, were able to accomplish just that.
+Our internal $M \bigotimes G$ team, including Madelene Cronjé, David Harrison, Oupa Nkosi, Delwyn Verasamy, Lauren Clifford-Holmes and Demelza Bush, together with Nick Kozak in Kibera, were able to accomplish just that.

 The result, we think, is a solid attempt to explore the invisible, to take a subject that might normally sit quietly in an academic environment and thrust it into the public domain in a narrative in which it can live a deeper, richer, more accessible life.
-We hope you agree.
+We hope you agree. ■ riting Invisibility: Conversations on the Hidden City is a journey into the spaces of the city often bypassed in public debate and public storytelling: the shipyard, the slum, the wall, the marketplace, the church, the mine, the rooms of sex workers and the ownership of public urban spaces.